inbesea/tileships/README.md

 ## Platforms

-- `core`: Main module with the application logic shared by all platforms.
+- `core`: GenerateResources module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3.
 - `ios`: iOS mobile platform using RoboVM.
 - `html`: Web platform using GWT and WebGL.
 Supports only Java projects.